simonrob/email-oauth2-proxy/README.md

 See the [sample configuration file](emailproxy.config) for advanced options to configure this (via `redirect_listen_address`).

 - `--config-file` allows you to specify the location of a [configuration file](emailproxy.config) that the proxy should load.
+By default, the proxy also saves its cached OAuth 2.0 tokens back to this file, so it must be writable.
+See the `--cache-store` option, if you would rather store configuration and cached values separately.
 If this argument is not provided, the proxy will look for `emailproxy.config` in the same directory as the script itself.

 - `--cache-store` is used to specify a separate location in which to cache authorised OAuth 2.0 tokens and associated metadata.
-The value of this argument can either be the full path to a local file, or an identifier for an external store such as a secrets manager (see the [documentation below](#advanced-configuration)).
+The value of this argument can either be the full path to a local file (which must be writable), or an identifier for an external store such as a secrets manager (see the [documentation below](#advanced-configuration)).
 If this argument is not provided, credentials will be cached in the current configuration file.

 - `--log-file` allows you to specify the location of a file to send log output to.